damonitor/damo/USAGE.md

 ----

 `damo` uses `perf`[1] for recording DAMON's access monitoring results.
-Please ensure your system is having it if you will need to do record DAMON's monitoring results.
-If you will not do the recording, you don't need to install `perf` on your system, though.
+Please ensure your system is having it if you will need to do record full mointoring results of DAMON (`damo` supports recording partial snapshots of DAMON monitoring results).
+If you will not do the full-recording, you don't need to install `perf` on your system, though.

 [1] https://perf.wiki.kernel.org/index.php/Main_Page